Speed Racer (film): Pre-production

 The whole impetus for Speed Racer came out of the fact that we are visually-thinking people.
 We go to art galleries and art museums all the time.
-We go into the Art Institute [of Chicago] and every room there, there are paintings that look completely and utterly different from the other rooms.
-But in cinema, everything looks the same.
+We go into the Art Institute [of Chicago] and every room there, some paintings look completely and utterly different from the other rooms.
+But in the cinema, everything looks the same.
 And it's a really aggressive straight-jacket, aesthetically.
 We started talking about cubism, for instance, and we started talking about could you make a cubist film?
 And we realized that if you try to make a cubist film for adults, you will end up like Picasso, running from the angry mob when he first showed Guernica.
 They wanted to kill him.
 Literally.
 It's because adults... they reject change, and an aesthetic change is too aggressive a death for them.
 Every generation experiences aesthetic death, and when you really assault an aesthetic, people freak out.
 But we said that kids are okay with aesthetic change.

 While planning out the film's pace and structure, the siblings embraced techniques of nonlinear narrative—such as stream-of-consciousness storytelling—from modernist novels like Ulysses (1922) by James Joyce and Purple America (1997) by Rick Moody, seeking to play with the conventions of cinematic language as those authors had done with prose.
 They deemphasized traditional cuts in favor of more fluid transitions, with the intention that scenes would "feel like this experiential flowing thing that was transcending normal simple linear narrative".
 The film's bright, colorful, smooth look is indebted to pop art, including paintings by Roy Lichtenstein and art photography by Andy Warhol, David LaChapelle, and Jill Greenberg.
 To achieve the desired visual aesthetic, Gaeta and effects supervisor Dan Glass developed a method of layering photographic and computer-generated imagery that they described as "poptimistic photo-anime", taking inspiration from animated films like The Castle of Cagliostro (1979), Tron (1982), Akira (1988), and Tarzan (1999).

 Casting

+John Goodman, Susan Sarandon, Paulie Litt, Kick Gurry and Christian Oliver at the premiere of the film at the 2008 Tribeca Film Festival.

-While Joseph Gordon-Levitt, Shia LaBeouf and Zac Efron were originally considered for the role of Speed Racer, Emile Hirsch eventually won the role.
+While Joseph Gordon-Levitt, Shia LaBeouf, and Zac Efron were originally considered for the role of Speed Racer, Emile Hirsch eventually won the role.
 When he prepared for the role, Hirsch watched every Speed Racer episode and visited Charlotte Motor Speedway (known as Lowe's Motor Speedway at the time), where he met with driver Jimmie Johnson.
 Before Christina Ricci was cast as Trixie, Elisha Cuthbert, Kate Mara and Rose McGowan were originally considered for the role.
 Before Matthew Fox was cast as Racer X, Keanu Reeves was offered the role, but he declined.
+On April 2, 2007, it was announced that both John Goodman and Susan Sarandon were in final negotiations on playing the roles of Pops and Mom Racer respectively, which was later confirmed.
+On July 2, 2007, it was announced that Richard Roundtree had joined the cast, playing Ben Burns, a race commentator.